BLOCK FIRE RISK

 In fires such as the 2021 Marshall Fire in Boulder, Colorado, neighborhoods with homes separated by only 10–20 feet experienced rapid, wind-driven house-to-house ignition.
 In Serrano, the separation distance in most villages is typically in that range.

-Serrano Strategy
+Serrano Goal

 Marshall Fire